 The Enabling Market Integration for Rural Group Empowerment (EMIRGE) program which began in Mongolia in September 2010 assists smallholder farmers in the dairy and vegetable value chains to increase their production yields.
 EMIRGE’s portfolio originally began with four cooperatives but has grown to 46 cooperatives and groups since the inception of the program.
 EMIRGE is highly invested in helping farmers in the dairy and vegetable value chains, as such EMIRGE has conducted a series of iterative value chains analyses culminating in two major studies conducted by Action for Enterprise (AFE), a leader in private sector development.
 As a result of these studies, the EMIRGE program is bringing major actors in the dairy and vegetable value chains together to assist them in implementing market-based solutions of their choosing.

 The EMIRGE Mongolia program also offers a host of other technical assistance to our cooperatives and groups mainly in the form of on-farm management techniques.
 In the dairy sector the EMIRGE team provides training on veterinary techniques, milk quality standards, feed production and management techniques, curd production, acid milk production and provides an approach to conduct a cost/benefit analysis of feed inputs.
 In the vegetable sector the EMIRGE program provides information on soil protection, greenhouse training, pest management training, seed management training, vegetable technology training and provides information on post-harvest handling techniques.
 This specialized training in each of the value chains is strengthened by education on cross-cutting subjects in cooperative development such as cooperative fundamentals, cooperative management, financial literacy, and nutrition programming.
+The EMIRGE activities are part of a larger Global Cooperative Learning Program that builds on the experiences of cooperative members, private sector stakeholders and program implementers focusing on how cooperatives can impact members, their communities and markets around the world.

 Read more about Global Communities' work promoting the development of cooperatives.